LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 Analysis of AI's answer:

-- We can see the Chat-GPT provide the link to install the tool.
+- We can see the Chat-GPT provides the link to install the tool.
-- Chat-GPT also provide possible parameter "a" we may need to use and the decompile tool r2dec which we may need.
+- ChatGPT also provides possible needed parameter "a" and the decompile tool "r2dec" which we may need.
 Actually in the answer, point 1 to 4 are enough for us to solve the problem.
 We can run cmd  `r2 -a reverseEng.elf`  to do the analysis.

 ##### Question 3

-We run the reverse cmd `r2 -a reverseEng.elf`  and based on Question 2 point 4, we run `pdd` to print the disassembled function code in a human-readable format.
+We run the Radare2 binary program analysis cmd `r2 -a reverseEng.elf`  and based on Question 2 point 4, we run `pdd` to print the disassembled function code in a human-readable format.

 - cmd execute result:

 ![](../img/testCases/reverse_engineering/result1.png)

-The entire disassembled function code can be check in below link:
+The entire disassembled function code can be checked in below link:

 [link to the entire disassembled function code](../img/testCases/reverse_engineering/result.txt)

 Based on the cmd execution result, we ask ChatGPT to analyze the result with below question, we copy the

-entire disassembled function code to GPT:
+entire disassembled function code to ChatGPT text field: